 Drive Slots and Mounting Choices:

+Tools-free trays are convenient for systems that are rarely moved, as they allow for easy installation and removal of hard drives without the need for screws.
+However, for permanent installations or systems that may be frequently transported, using screws to secure the hard drives is preferable.
+Screws provide a more secure and stable connection, reducing the risk of the hard drive becoming loose or dislodged during movement.
 When kept excellent, hard drives have a longer lifespan.
 Drives should be installed in a system with as much clearance as feasible between them to improve airflow over the tops and bottoms.
 Additionally, having the drives directly in front of an intake fan is beneficial.

 Read More: Best Motherboard for Ryzen 5 2600

+SATA uses basic cables with directional keys to ensure that the drive and motherboard connections only fit in one direction.
 One end of the SATA cable must be connected to the drive, while the other is plugged into an available SATA port on your motherboard.
 Your new disc or motherboard’s SATA cables might have a straight or right-angle plug (L-shaped).
-One or more of them may have metal clips to keep them in place, while the others might not.
+Some of them may have metal clips to hold them in place, while others may not.
 No matter the link’s form, its functionality will remain the same.

+As long as there is adequate room between drives in the system, I prefer using SATA cables with right-angle connectors on the drive side.
+Using right-angle connections on the motherboard side will cause ports to be blocked since the connection may overlap nearby ports.
 Finally, connect the drive to the power source when you’ve completed installing the SATA cable (PSU).
 Like the SATA data cable, the power cable from your power source must be inserted into the drive in a specific direction for it to function correctly.
 If you don’t force it, there’s no way to mess it up.

 Hard Drive Preparation:

 Insert the disc, restart the computer, and boot into the BIOS or UEFI setup utility.
 After booting the computer, use the DEL or F2 key to access the BIOS/UEFI setup menu.
 Common system messages include “Press DEL to enter Setup.”
 The manual for your motherboard could consist of the necessary key.
+System Drives may be seen in the BIOS under the Integrated Peripherals > SATA submenu or the standard System Settings menu.
+If the drive is correctly attached and all your disc controllers are turned on, the drive is shown in the BIOS.
+If the drive is not detected, power off the computer.
+Recheck the wiring, and then enter the BIOS.
+If the drive still won’t show up after you’ve checked all the cables and made sure they’re secure, try plugging the SATA data cable into a different port on the motherboard.

+Be sure that Windows recognizes the disc by opening Device Manager.
+If you’re using Windows 10, simply right-click the Windows icon on the taskbar and select “Device Manager.”
+The disk drive should be in the area labeled “Disk Drives.”
 When booting into Windows from the installation disc, the New Hardware Found method may launch if the disc is recognized.
 Next, the disc must be formatted and partitioned.
 After that, you should be able to use the drive usually.
 After partitioning a disc, many drives, each with their own letter and label, will appear in File Explorer.

 Read More: Best White Cpu Cooler